JetBrains/intellij-sdk-docs/topics/ui/controls/progress_text.md

 Add time units if the remaining time can be predicted.

 <p>Round up the first time unit to one of the following numeric anchors: 1, 2, 3, 5, 10, 15, 20 and 30.
 For example, if there are 7 minutes and 50 seconds remaining, the progress text should read "About 10 minutes left".
-If less than 5 seconds are left, it should say “About 5 seconds left”.</p>
+If less than 5 seconds are left, it should say "About 5 seconds left".</p>

 ![](../../../images/ui/progress_text/time.png)